cjgratacos/d8-deployment-interview/README.md

 3. [lando](https://github.com/lando/lando)

 ### Run
+For running the proj

+ [ERROR] Command "gm", is not a valid command name.
-For running the project in your local environment follow the steps:
+                                                    ect in your local environment follow the steps:
 ```bash
 # Root Folder
 cd <d8-deployment-interview>